FrostByte-49/ChaosForge/README.md

-# 🎪 CHAOS [ 404: Design Not Found ]
+# 🎪 ChaosForge [ 404: Design Not Found ]

-**CHAOS ( 404: Design Not Found )** is a beautifully broken tribute to everything *wrong* in web design.
+**ChaosForge ( 404: Design Not Found )** is a beautifully broken tribute to everything *wrong* in web design.
 A digital circus where UI laws are shattered, UX logic is ignored, and every component behaves like it has a mind of its own.
 This project embraces the absurd, the glitchy, the misaligned, and the visually painful, turning them into an intentional aesthetic.
 It's not just a project… it's an experience.
 A satire-driven playground where every animation is unpredictable, every interaction is questionable, and every pixel challenges your sanity in the most entertaining way possible.

 Crafted using **React**, **TypeScript**, and **TailwindCSS**, this chaotic experiment pushes the boundaries of bad design to reveal the hidden beauty in disorder.
 Whether you're here to laugh at UI disasters, study what *not* to do in real-world projects, or simply enjoy a harmless dose of front-end anarchy, this project stands as a comedic, educational, and oddly inspiring take on the world of web aesthetics gone rogue.
 Welcome to the art of intentional design failure where chaos isn’t a bug… it’s the main feature.